Preparing for Your Huntington's Disease Clinic Visit

 - Onset of abnormal, involuntary movements (chorea) is a hallmark in the clinical diagnosis.
 These movements may affect individuals at any stage of the disease and to different degrees of severity.

-- Early symptoms: mood swings, depression, difficulty learning new things, remembering facts or problems making decisions
+- Early symptoms: mood swings, depression, difficulty learning new things, remembering facts or problems making decisions making decisions, clumsiness and slurred speech.

 A definitive diagnosis of the abnormal gene defect leading to Huntington's disease can be obtained by DNA analysis (via a specialized blood test.)
 Genetic counseling is highly recommended prior to testing, especially in people that do not display obvious symptoms.